 (DICAS) and being accepted to an approved master’s degree program.

-Upon successful completion of both the master’s degree and 1200 hours of supervised
+Upon successful completion of both the master’s degree and 1000 hours (temporary COVID

-Once registered, the individuals eligible to apply for licensure in their practice
+individuals eligible to apply for licensure in their practice state, if applicable.

 For complete application information, including summary of application requirements